July 7, 2017.

-This is a quick start guide for LSF, a batch scheduler that allows users to run their jobs on Livermore Computing’s (LC) Sierra (link is external) (CORAL) high performance computing (HPC) clusters.
+IBM Spectrum LSF is a batch scheduler that allows users to run their jobs on Livermore Computing’s (LC) Sierra (link is external) (CORAL) high performance computing (HPC) clusters.
 IBM Cluster System Management (CSM) is the resource manager for the Sierra systems.

 Slurm is a combined batch scheduler and resource manager that allows users to run their jobs on Livermore Computing’s (LC) high performance computing (HPC) clusters.
 This document describes the process for submitting and running jobs under the Slurm Workload Manager.